-Positive mental health is the concern of the whole community, and we recognise that schools play a key part in this.
+Positive mental health is the concern of the whole community, and we recognise that our Trust plays a key part in this.
 Our Trust aims to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
-We understand that there are risk factors which increase someone's vulnerability and protective factors that can promote or strengthen resiliency.
-The more risk factors present in an individual's life, the more protective factors or supportive interventions are required to counter-balance and promote further growth of resilience.
+We understand that there are risk factors which can increase someone's vulnerability and also protective factors that can promote or strengthen resilience.
+The more risk factors present in someone's life, the more protective factors or supportive interventions are needed to counterbalance these to promote resilience and keep children safe.

 Our staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-We understand that, where children have suffered abuse or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+We understand that, where children have suffered abuse or other potentially traumatic Adverse Childhood Experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Where we have concerns, this may impact on mental health, we will seek advice and work with other agencies as appropriate to support a child and ensure they receive the help they need.